cartigli/lsx/README.md

 ### HIGHLIGHTING

-Highlighting in this program is computed from matches found of preset RegEx Expressions.
+Highlighting in this program is computed from matches found of preset RegEx expressions.
 There are several nuances to the flow, but basically, each 'type' to be highlighted (i.e., functions, headers, comments) has a specific RegEx expression & color code.
 If a match is found, it gets that color.
-Colors are coded to specific types, and can therefore be easily adjusted without depending on the RegEx expression to identify its target type.
+Colors are coded to specific types and can therefore be easily adjusted without depending on its RegEx expression to identify its type.

 #### The Order of Expressions Is Imperative!

-The sets of <code>SyntaxDemands</code> (structs holding each regular expression, type, and color) are ordered carefully to allow enforcing of precedent for matched characters or text.
-Their type is set in an enum & an error is raised if they are out-of-order.
+The sets of <code>SyntaxDemands</code> (structs holding each regular expression, type, and color) are ordered carefully to allow enforcement of precedence for matched characters or text.
+Their type is set in an enum, & an error is raised if they are out of order.

-In practice, this means nothing gets colored if its already colored.
+In practice, this means nothing gets colored if it's already colored.
 The earlier an expression is, the higher its priority.

 $\textsf{\color{gray} // comment w.a "string"}$

 **Example**: A comment in the code contains a string.
 The comment's expression runs first, coloring the whole comment.
-Then the string's expression is ran, but since its match is already colored, there is nothing for it to color.
+Then the string's expression is run, but since its match is already colored, there is nothing for it to color.
 If this were not the case, the commented-out string would be rendered:

 $\textsf{\color{gray} // comment w.a \ } \textsf{\color{yellow} "(incorrectly colored) string"}$

-**Subtlety**: A substitution inside a string is an expression run before the strings' expression, which allows the inner substitution to be detected & colored before its enclosing string is highlighted.
+**Subtlety**: A substitution inside a string is an expression run before the string's expression, which allows the inner substitution to be detected & colored before its enclosing string is highlighted.
 So its mechanics are the same as above but inverted.

 #### GLOBAL REGEX CACHE